charignon/github-review/README.md

 This package contains a handful of Emacs commands to review github pull request wihtout leaving Emacs.

-You can start by calling `github-review-start-review` and entering a Pull Request URL.
+You can start by calling `github-review-start` and entering a Pull Request URL.
 You will, then be prompted with a buffer containing the diff of the pull request.
 The diff contains the description of the PR at the top with line starting with `~`.
 For example, reviewing [this pull request](https://github.com/clojure/clojurescript-site/pull/293) would open the following buffer:

 ```diff
 ~ Fix broken link to closure cheat sheet